svermaji/SearchBigFile/README.md

  - Attaching result with the name as `Test 1GB New`<br>

 ## Description<br>
-* Program stores last searched file and search string. <br>
+* Program stores the last searched file and search string. <br>
+* Controls to increase/decrease font size. <br>
+* A warning indicator is shown and show the occurrences so war in case if there are too many matches. <br>
 * Match case and whole word search options are available. <br>
 * Search button action will result only matched strings lines with highlighted background. <br>
 * Line number will be displayed as bold at the start of line to match with an original file. <br>